 The vehicle suspension must be 100% magnetic levitation.
 Vehicles must be 16 inches or less in length.
 There is no height restriction.
 Magnets on the vehicles should be two parallel lines of 1 inch long by 3/4-inch wide ceramic magnets.
 Magnetic polarity and vehicle width must be compatible with track specifications.

-Vehicles may not use any type of propulsion.
-All vehicles must be pulled down by gravity alone.
 The vehicle must operate without being pushed, touched, or otherwise interfered with once in place at the starting position of the track.
 Any materials hazardous to human health may not be submitted.
 Any design determined by the judges or contest coordinators to be hazardous or unsafe may not be submitted.

 Please contact the competition coordinator if you have questions or would like further information.